نوع مقاله : مقاله کامل

 This study aims to analyze trends and assess the homogeneity of maximum temperature and precipitation during the cold seasons (autumn and winter) at four synoptic stations in Tehran from 1994 to 2023.
 The main focus is to identify statistically significant trends and structural breakpoints in the time series of climatic variables to better understand the behavior of Tehran’s urban climate in recent decades.

-Accordingly, the research addresses the following questions: Is there a statistically significant trend in maximum temperature and precipitation during autumn and winter in Tehran?
-Are the time series of these variables homogeneous, or have they experienced structural breaks over time?
+Accordingly, the research addresses the following questions: Is there a statistically significant trend in maximum temperature and precipitation during autumn and winter in Tehran?Are the time series of these variables homogeneous, or have they experienced structural breaks over time?
 Which stations have undergone the most significant statistical changes, and what are the implications of these changes for Tehran’s climate management?

 Methodology

 This study employs an applied, quantitative, and analytical approach, utilizing daily maximum temperature and precipitation data from four synoptic stations Geophysics, Shemiran, Mehrabad, and Chitgar in Tehran.
-The data were collected for the autumn and winter seasons over 30 years (1994–2023).
+The data were collected for the autumn and winter seasons over a 30-year period (1994–2023).
 Following rigorous quality control procedures and removal of missing or erroneous data, the datasets were organized into seasonal time series.
 To analyze trends, the non-parametric Mann-Kendall test was applied, a widely accepted and robust method for detecting monotonic trends in climatic time series.
 Additionally, Sen’s slope estimator was used to quantify the annual rate of change, providing a reliable measure of trend magnitude.

 Results and discussion